gohugoio/hugo/docs/content/en/hosting-and-deployment/hugo-deploy.md

 To deploy to a target:
 ```
-hugo deploy --target=<target>
+hugo deploy --target=<target name>
 ```

-Hugo will identify any local changes that need to be uploaded, and ask for confirmation before doing anything.
+Hugo will identify and apply any local changes that need to be reflected to the remote target.
+You can use `--dryRun` to see the changes without applying them, or `--confirm` to be prompted before making changes.

 See `hugo help deploy` for more command-line options.